David Wagner (soccer)

-David Wagner (born 19 October 1971) is a German-American professional football manager and former player who is the current head coach of EFL Championship club Norwich City.
+David Wagner (born 19 October 1971) is a professional football manager and former player who was most recently the manager of EFL Championship club Norwich City.

-Wagner grew up in West Germany and made his professional debut with Eintracht Frankfurt in 1990 and played as a striker for several clubs in the first and second divisions of German football.
-The son of an American stepfather and German mother, Wagner played for the United States national team, earning eight caps between 1996 and 1998.
+Wagner grew up in West Germany.
+He made his professional debut with Eintracht Frankfurt in 1990 and played as a striker for several clubs in the first and second division of German football.
+Son of an American stepfather and German mother, Wagner played for the United States national team, earning eight caps from 1996 until 1998.

-From 2011 to 2015, he managed Borussia Dortmund II.
-Wagner left in November 2015 to take the manager's position at Huddersfield Town, whom he led to the Premier League via the 2017 EFL Championship play-off Final.
+From 2011 to 2015 Wagner managed Borussia Dortmund II.
+In November 2015 took the manager's position at Huddersfield Town, whom he led to the Premier League via the 2017 EFL Championship play-off final.
 He left Huddersfield in January 2019, and then had brief spells at Bundesliga club Schalke 04 and Swiss Super League club Young Boys.

 Early life and club career

 Wagner was born in Frankfurt, West Germany.
 His biological father is from Thailand, his mother is German.
 Before his birth, Wagner's mother married an American.

 Wagner was a journeyman striker for his playing career, playing primarily for Mainz 05, Darmstadt 98, FC Gütersloh, and Schalke 04.
-He also had short stint at Waldhof Mannheim, Eintracht Frankfurt and TSG Weinheim and Germania Pfungstadt.
+He also had short stints at Waldhof Mannheim, Eintracht Frankfurt and TSG Weinheim and Germania Pfungstadt.
 He enjoyed his best spell at Mainz scoring 19 times in his four years at the club.
-Former teammate and lifelong friend Jurgen Klopp recalled that "he wasn't very consistent, even if he does not want to hear it...
+Former teammate and lifelong friend Jürgen Klopp recalled that "he wasn't very consistent, even if he does not want to hear it ...
 He was a big talent, but not every day.
 He was a very young player when he came from Eintracht Frankfurt to Mainz, a very skilled boy, very quick, a good striker."
 He was part of the Schalke squad that won the 1997 UEFA Cup.